Chapter 1: Chapter 1

 He took a big breath and wrapped his hands around her.
 He never was a good dancer but for her he would try.

-He gazed his surroundings, there were so many watchful eyes of guest, his fellow wolves, the Cullens and of course him.
+He gazed his surroundings, there were so many watchful eyes, guests, his fellow wolves, the Cullens and of course him.

 "Jacob, pay attention," Bella whispered.
 "I'm right here.
 Forget everyone else."